 MOBA is a group of pioneering cooperatives, formed by:

 • Ko Gradi Grad (Who Builds the City, Belgrade) began in 2010 and is now one of the leading not-for-profit organisations in the field of citizen-led housing initiatives in Serbia.
 The Ko Gradi Grad team has experience in project management, multi-stakeholder facilitation and architectural design.
-Its innovative Pametnija Zgrada (Smarter Building) model has been under development since 2012 as part of their mission to provide affordable housing in Serbia.
+Its innovative Pametnija Zgrada (Smarter Building) model has been under development since 2012 as part of its mission to provide affordable housing in Serbia.
+Pametnija Zgrada housing cooperative has been formally established in 2019.
 In Belgrade alone, the target group potentially includes well over 150 000 people.

 • Rákóczi Kollektíva (Rákóczi Collective, Budapest) is a group that has been organising with the aim of creating housing cooperatives in Hungary since 2012.
 It is run by about 15 core members and has a broader membership of 30-50 people.
 It is in contact with 5-6 other aspiring co-housing initiatives – which would all be in need of financing.
 Given the strong societal need for such housing and the relevant experience and networks of the team in the field of housing, with a stable credit

-• Zadrugator (Ljubljana) started in 2014, and was formally established as a housing cooperative in 2016.
-By 2018, Zadrugator became the leading organisation dealing with development of housing cooperatives and research in the field of housing in Slovenia.
+• Zadrugator (Ljubljana) started in 2014 and was formally established as a housing cooperative in 2016.
+By 2018, Zadrugator became the leading organisation dealing with the development of housing cooperatives and research in the field of housing in Slovenia.
 Zadrugators team has extensive experience in project management, architectural design, civil engineering, research and advocacy.
-It is working closely with relevant public institutions and decision makers to develop the necessary legislative and support structure for the housing cooperative sector.
+It is working closely with relevant public institutions and decision-makers to develop the necessary legislative and support structure for the housing cooperative sector.